ChatImproVR/The-Book/src/Beginner_Tutorial/adding_object_behaviors.md

     }
 }
 ```

-First we read if player bullet exist.
-If it does, then we check if the enemy entity exist.
-After that, we check those positions of those entities and see if they have a collision from the previous function `collsion_detection`.
-If so, then we remove it.
-Very simply and no abstract meaning behind. `entity1` is the player bullet whereas `entity2` is the enemy.
+First, we check if the player bullet exists.
+If it does, then we check if the enemy entity exists.
+After that, we compare the positions of these entities and check if they have a collision using the previous function `collision_detection`.
+If a collision is detected, we remove the entities.
+This process is straightforward without any abstract meaning behind it.
+In this context, `entity1` refers to the player bullet, while `entity2` refers to the enemy.

 ### Enemy Bullet to Player
 However, enemy bullet to player collision is slightly different because not only we need to handle bullet limitation, but also respawning part for the player.
 Take a look at the following code below.